M.A. Jewish Civilizations

 The academic degree of Master of Arts obtained on completion of the course qualifies students for further doctoral studies, but also enables them to enter the profession directly at other academic institutions and service providers such as museums, memorials, print, online and broadcast media or other institutions that require the relevant skills.

 Detailed information can be found in the curricula and module handbooks.
-The Examinations Officeprovides information on examinations and examination regulations.
-The Student Advisory is also available to answer any further questions you may have.
+The Examinations Officeprovides information on examinations and examination regulations. the Student Advisory Service is also available to answer any further questions you may have.